Employment Taxes for Exempt Organizations

 Electronic filing and payment options are available to exempt organizations for the employment tax and information returns required if they pay workers.

 An EO generally must deposit employment taxes and certain excise taxes before it files its return.
-If the EO does not make the deposits electronically, it should deliver deposits with completed deposit coupons to an authorized financial institution or a Federal Reserve Bank serving the EO’s area.

 The basic requirements for tax and wage reporting compliance, including determining if an EIN is necessary, calculating withholding, making deposits, and keeping tax and reporting records.